Chato (Apache): Popular culture

 Louis L'Amour mentioned Chato in his 1962 novel Shalako.
 Chato is mentioned as an Apache who is planning to attack settlers in the New Mexico region.

 In 1966, John Hoyt starred as a fictional Chato (the name was slightly altered to "Chata") in the American Western film Duel at Diablo.

 Woody Strode played a fictional Chato in the 1968 British Western Shalako, with Sean Connery and Brigitte Bardot, filmed in Almería, Spain.

 In 1970, Ricardo Montalbán guest starred as a fictional Chato on the American television program Gunsmoke.

-Steve Reevis played Chato in the movie Geronimo: An American Legend starring Wes Studi, Jason Patric, Gene Hackman, Robert Duval, and Matt Damon.
+Steve Reevis played Chato in the movie Geronimo: An American Legend starring Wes Studi, Jason Patric, Gene Hackman, Robert Duvall, and Matt Damon.

 Chato was also played by Charles Bronson in Chato's Land.